RedisLabs/redislabs-docs/content/rc/api/how-to/enable-your-account-to-use-api.md

 The Redis Cloud REST API is available only to Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.
 {{< /note >}}

-For security reasons, Redis Cloud API is disabled by default.
+For security reasons, the Redis Cloud API is disabled by default.

 To enable the API: